MinhThieu145/elephantype/docs/DATA_CAPTURE_SYSTEM.md

    - API token must be configured in environment variables
    - Integration settings can be modified in `sendDataToFoundry.ts`
    - Test scripts available for verifying connectivity

+4. **Data Format**:
+   - Before sending to Foundry, the three main data categories are stringified:
+     - `metadata`: Converted to a JSON string
+     - `keystrokes`: Converted to a JSON string
+     - `metrics`: Converted to a JSON string
+   - This conversion happens just before transmission
+   - Original object structure is preserved for local use

 ### Other Integration Possibilities